JetStream-Deiv/JetStream-Deiv/README.md

 - 📚 I’m currently studying Análise e Desenvolvimento de Sistemas;

-- 👨🏻‍💻 I'm looking for an opportunity as an IT intern;

 - 👾 In my free time, I enjoy anime and TV shows.

 <br/>